simdutf/simdutf/README.md

 simdutf_warn_unused result convert_utf32_to_utf8_with_errors(const char32_t * input, size_t length, char* utf8_buffer) noexcept;

 /**
+ * Using native endianness; Convert possibly broken UTF-32 string into UTF-16
+ * string and stop on error.
+ *
+ * During the conversion also validation of the input string is done.
+ * This function is suitable to work with inputs from untrusted sources.
+ *
+ * This function is not BOM-aware.
+ *
+ * @param input         the UTF-32 string to convert
+ * @param length        the length of the string in 4-byte words (char32_t)
+ * @param utf16_buffer   the pointer to buffer that can hold conversion result
+ * @return a result pair struct with an error code and either the position of the error if any or the number of char16_t written if successful.
+ */
+simdutf_warn_unused result convert_utf32_to_utf16_with_errors(const char32_t * input, size_t length, char16_t* utf16_buffer) noexcept;

+/**
  * Convert possibly broken UTF-32 string into UTF-16LE string and stop on error.
  *
  * During the conversion also validation of the input string is done.